-Join us for one of Putney’s most “off the beaten track” programs as you explore issues related to conservation and education on this summer program in India for high school students.
+Join us for one of Putney’s most “off the beaten track” programs and work alongside young Ladakhis to learn about key issues in sustainable development.
+Explore conservation, education, social change, and other pressing topics on this summer program in India for high school students.
+Generate questions to investigate throughout your stay as you meet with local leadership and interact with community members .
 Live and work with high school students at a remote yet innovative school that is completely solar-powered, hike from village to village over high passes, stay with Tibetan monks in monasteries, and contrast the calm majesty of the mountains with the frenetic pace of New Delhi and the serenity of the Taj Mahal in Agra.
-Travel to Yale University during the last three days of the program to share your experiences with all Global Action groups.

 - June 28, 2014 - July 27, 2014